alexpechkarev/larbac/readme.md

 ## Using without frontend

 Out of box Laravel comes with model and controllers that handles user registration and authentication process.
-Here we will create roles and permissions that can be applied to those users.
+Here we will create roles and permissions that can be applied to users.
 First create roles and permissions:

 ```